PolyU Design Hatch Awards 2026 · Finalist #32

 From tool to curriculum

 Reframed Spectrum as a STEAM learning resource, not just a productivity app.
 Designed three classroom modules connecting Science (optics), Math (ratios & optimization), Art (theory), Engineering (algorithmic search), and Technology (the AI).
-Today, 14 schools across Hong Kong are signed up to pilot.
+Built around real classroom workflows — five-minute warm-ups, paired prediction games, and capstone optimization challenges.

 Research & evidence